swiftlang/swift-evolution/proposals/NNNN-never-codable.md

 The `Encodable` conformance is simple — since it's impossible to have a `Never` instance, the `encode(to:)` method can simply be empty.

 The `Decodable` protocol requires the `init(from:)` initializer, which clearly can't create a `Never` instance.
-The implementation throws a `DecodingError` if decoding is attempted.
+Because trying to decode invalid input isn't a programmer error, a fatal error would be inappropriate.
+Instead, the implementation throws a `DecodingError.dataCorrupted` error if decoding is attempted.

 ## Source compatibility